-the Shortcuts Way For Life of Masters and Millionaires
+the Shortcuts Way of Living of Masters and Millionaires

 You need up to one hundred thousand dollars, and you need it quickly.
 Let's think.

 We have a list of eighty-five thousand people who individually give away at least five million dollars per year.
 As a favor to us, and because you're only asking for a thousand dollars from each, fifty-five percent of our millionaire philanthropists have agreed to give you a thousand dollars, as long as you personally ask them for it within the next 24 hours.

 Our question to you is, how many people will you call and/or visit in the next 24 hours?

 Will you even bother going out of the house if you already know in advance that 55% of these wonderful people will say "yes" by phone, as long as you call and ask personally?